sg774/Gazebo_robot_sim/README.md

-This repository contains the code to run a Gazebo simulation that places a differential drive robot model in floor plan and with the use of a plugin displays a welcome message upon the launch of the simulation world.
+This repository contains the code to run a Gazebo simulation that places a model of a differential drive robot on a floor plan and with the use of a plugin, displays a welcome message upon the launch of the simulation world.
 In order to complie and run the simulation, execute the following coomands in the project directory:

 ```